apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

 ```

 Zookeeper, journalnodes and namenodes need persistent volumes for storing
 metadata.
-The helm charts do not set the storage class name by default.
-Nor
+By default, the helm charts do not set the storage class name for
-it does use persistent volume selectors.
-This means it will rely on
+dynamically provisioned voluesm.
+Nor it does use persistent volume selectors for
+static persistent volumes.

-a provisioner for default storage volume class, or it will match existing
+This means it will rely on a provisioner for default storage volume class for
+dynamic volumes.
+Or if your cluster has statically provisioned volumes, the
-persistent volumes entirely depending on the size requirements.
+chart will match existing volumes entirely based on on the size requirements.
 To
-override these, you can specify volume classes or selectors.
-See below for
+override this default behavior, you can specify storage volume classes for
-details.
+dynamic volumes, or volume selectors for static volumes.
+See below for how to
+set these options.

   - namenodes: Each of the two namenodes needs at least a 100 GB volume.  i.e.
     Yon need two 100 GB volumes.
 This can be overridden by the